 Any CWCKC official or employee who knows or has reasonable cause to suspect that a student is being subjected to home conditions or circumstances which would reasonably result in truancy will immediately make a report via the Student Abuse Hotline to the Children's Division.
-The employee shall inform the Director of School Employee Handbook 2021-2022 shall inform the Executive Director that a report has been made and the Executive Director will keep the Board apprised of the status of the case.
+The employee shall inform the Executive Director, whom shall inform the Executive Director that a report has been made and the Executive Director will keep the Board apprised of the status of the case.